tvanslyke/ENGW-3302/discourse-community-manual.md

         1. Documentation should be provided that explains what your code does and how others might use your code in their own projects, even if that wasn't your intention.
         2. Again, follow the conventions of your language.
 The Python guys like to use [Sphinx](http://www.sphinx-doc.org/en/master/) for documentation, Java uses [JavaDoc](https://en.wikipedia.org/wiki/Javadoc), and C++ projects may use [Doxygen](https://en.wikipedia.org/wiki/Doxygen).
 4. Contributing and Bug Reports
-	1. Though not strictly required, it's good form to provide a method for others to contribute and report bugs in your project.
+	1. Though not strictly required, it's good form to provide a method for others to contribute and report bugs in your README.

 #### File Formats: Text, Markdown, ReStructured Text, and more